bclover/real-world-functional-programming-book/gitbook/part1/spot_the_impurities.md

 1. call `res.send`, preventing all further functions from being run.
 2. call `next()` with no parameters signalling your function or "middleware" is done and has run successfully, and the next middleware can run.
-3. call `next(error)` with an `Error` as the first and only paramaeter, signalling that your middleware failed and no further middlewares should be run.
+3. call `next(error)` with an `Error` as the first and only parameter, signalling that your middleware failed and no further middlewares should be run.

 What happens after depends on the framework and middleware, but typically you'd also send a message to the user.